chrvadala/transformation-matrix/README.md

 - merge multiple transformation matrices in a single matrix that is the **composition of multiple matrices**
 - work with strings in both directions: **parse**, **render**
 - **apply a transformation matrix to point(s)**
+- **decompose a matrix into translation, rotation and scaling components, with flip decomposition support**

 ## Usage example (ES6)
 ```js